derykmakgill/gsrg/index.md

 ## Our Ranges:

-- 270° tactical shooting rooms (actually learn to shoot in REAL life situations)
+- Shoot 270° in all directions (actually learn to shoot in REAL life situations!)
+- Use lasers, lights, night sights.
-- Shoot fully automatic
+- Shoot fully automatic.
+- Private.
+No armchair "experts" telling you how bad you are.
 - All ages, genders, backgrounds, etc etc etc
--
-- How to become a copywriter (if you want).

 ## Who shoots with us?: